owlbarn/tutorial/book/nlp/README.md

 Even though this is a simplified case, it well illustrates the typical starting point of text analysis before delving into any topic modelling.

-### Use Convenient Function
+### Use Corpus Module

+But we don't have to build a text corpus step by step.
+We provide the `NLP.Corpus` module.
+A corpus is defined to contain these parts:

+- `uri` : path of the binary corpus
+- `bin_ofs` : an int array, index of the string corpus
+- `tok_ofs` : int array, index of the tokenised corpus
+- `bin_fh` : a file descriptor of the binary corpus
+- `tok_fh` : a file descriptor of the tokenised corpus
+- `vocab` : vocabulary of the corpus, as we have seen before
+- `minlen` : minimum length of document to save
+- `docid` : int array to show the document id, which can refer to original data

 Show how to build corpus using a convenient function in `Nlp.Corpus`.
-The convenient function builds the dictionary and tokienise the text corpus at the same time.
-You can further specify how to trim off the high-frequency and low-frenquency words when calling the function.
+The convenient function builds the dictionary and tokenise the text corpus at the same time.
+You can further specify how to trim off the high-frequency and low-frequency words when calling the function.

 ```ocaml
 let main () =